How to increase direct bookings for hotels: Strategies, tools and best practices

 A secure, integrated payment gateway is essential for handling online payments smoothly.
 This allows guests to pay at the time of booking, reducing friction and ensuring a safe, trustworthy transaction, which is a crucial part of the direct booking experience.

-Key metrics for hotel direct booking performance
+Which metrics matter for hotel direct booking performance?

-- Direct booking ratio: Direct bookings / total bookings × 100.
+• Direct booking ratio: Direct bookings / total bookings × 100.
 This will measure the percentage of direct bookings versus OTAs or other third-party bookings.

-- Cost per acquisition (CPA): Total marketing spend / number of direct bookings.
+• Cost per acquisition (CPA): Total marketing spend/number of direct bookings.
 This enables you to evaluate the efficiency of marketing campaigns.

-- Guest lifetime value (LTV): Average spend per stay × average number of stays per guest.
+• Guest lifetime value (LTV): Average spend per stay × average number of stays per guest.
 This metric will help you understand the long-term revenue value of a guest who booked directly.

 Download our guide How to Diversify Hotel Revenue